As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 if

-if expressions come in two flavours; single-line:
+expressions come in two flavors; single-line:

 x = 99